2023 U Sports University Cup: Host

-The tournament was played at the Eastlink Centre and was hosted by the University of Prince Edward Island.
+The tournament was held at the Eastlink Centre, on the grounds of University of Prince Edward Island.
 UPEI was originally scheduled to host the 2021 U Sports University Cup, but that tournament was cancelled due to the COVID-19 pandemic in Canada.
 This was the second time that UPEI hosted the tournament, having first hosted in the school's inaugural year in 1970.